EuroSys Roger Needham PhD Award

 Nominations should be mailed to firstname.lastname@example.org.

-The current committee of the EuroSys Roger Needham PhD Award is comprised of:
+The current committee of the EuroSys Roger Needham PhD Award is chaired by: